 Getting the answers to any questions you may have before your trip is also a great idea.
-For example, the Frugal Travel Guru Youtube Channel has over 100 videos dedicated solely to the Greyhound bus.
+For example, my Frugal Travel Guru YouTube channel has over 100 videos dedicated solely to the Greyhound bus.

 10. The Bathrooms Are Gross!